 Recommended Changes to Program Savings Document

 The Evaluation Team compared our findings to the values currently used in the 2022 Program Savings Document (PSD) to determine if the values should be updated.
-Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other retro-commissioning measures to a single value of 7 years.
+Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other non-lighting, non-refrigeration, and non-process retro-commissioning measures to a single value of 7 years.

 Our recommendation of a shorter EUL for AHU scheduling and optimization is consistent with other studies we reviewed that found a shorter lifetime estimate for scheduling-related measures than other measures.
 Although our research resulted in different EUL estimates for the four non-scheduling measure categories under study, the Evaluation Team recommends using a single value for these measure categories because the differences between the values are not large and are based on low numbers of observations.